Eliquis Lawsuit Guide

 An extremely powerful blood thinner, Eliquis has been widely overhyped as a safe, more convenient alternative to the oldest standard in this category: Warfarin.
 The older drug required, in fact, constant INR monitoring to assess its effectiveness and forced patients to observe several dietary restrictions.
 The newer NOACs, on the other hand, required a once- or twice-a-day regimen that avoided constant trips to blood clinics.

-Why is Eliquis considered dangerous a medication?
+Why is Eliquis Dangerous

 The major downside of treating a patient with Eliquis is the absence of a proper antidote to reverse its effects.
 In the event of an emergency bleeding in patients on Warfarin, doctors may administer intravenous infusions of Vitamin K to stop the hemorrhage. eliquis on the other hand, cannot be reversed in any way since no antidote has ever been approved.
 Andexanet alfa, the only reversing agent that has been submitted for approval, has been rejected by the FDA on August 17, 2016.
 Not even dialysis can remove this medication from a patient’s system, leaving no other option than waiting and hoping for the best (literally).